Pradnya144/Portfolio-Project-1/README.md

 ### Github Pages

 This project was developed using the Gitpod IDE and pushed to a Github repository with the use of Git version control.
-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps.
 1. Login to Github and open the Github Repository.
 2. Within the Repository click on "Settings" from the top menu.
 3. Go to the "Pages" section.
 4. Under the Sources click the dropdown displaying None and select the branch to be deployed ("Main").
 5. Click on the "Save" button.
 6. Deployed link is now generated at the top.

-The website can directly be views using this link now.
+The website can directly be viewed using this link now.

 ### Forking Github Repository

 To make a copy of the original repository to make changes to it without affecting the original repository follow the below steps.
 1. Login to Github and open the Github Repository.
 2. Within the Repository click on the "Fork" at the right top corner.

 This would have created the same repository in your account.

  ### Cloaning Github Repository